Redemption of the Soul

 Scientists cannot study this spiritual realm because they cannot tangibly connect with it.
 However, we know that we are more than just flesh and bones for us who believe, and this belief comes from God.
 Deep inside every person is a soul that thirsts for something beyond this temporal world.
 Our soul yearns for the supernatural; as it is written, “He has made everything beautiful in its time.
 Also He has put eternity in their hearts” (Ecclesiastes 3:11).

 We know this present body will eventually die and return to the earth.
-But, on the other hand, our soul, which came from God, has an eternal quality because God is eternal; He took part of Himself and placed it in each person through Adam.
-Therefore, our soul comes from God's innermost essence in the same way that breath comes from a person's lungs.
+On the other hand, our soul, which came from God, has an eternal quality because God is eternal; He took part of Himself and placed it in each person through Adam.
+Therefore, our soul comes from God’s innermost essence in the same way breath comes from a person’s lungs.
 And because our soul was initially part of God, it has immeasurable value in Jewish thought.

 Everything else in existence was created out of nothing, Ex Nihilo.
 Therefore, it has lesser value because of its created nature.
 But how can we measure the value of something that came from God?
 It is impossible.
 For this reason, Yeshua said, “Lay up for yourselves treasures [souls] in heaven, where neither moth nor rust destroys and where thieves do not break in and steal” (Matthew 13:44).
 These treasures, I believe, are the souls of men and women that we have led to the Kingdom of God.
 Everything else in this world is temporal and perishable.